Knautia arvensis: Ecology

 It is occasionally used by the marsh fritillary as a foodplant instead of its usual foodplant of devils bit scabious (Succisa pratensis).
 It is also the foodplant of the narrow-bordered bee hawk-moth (Hemaris tityus).

 Name

 Species of scabious were used to treat scabies, and many other afflictions of the skin including sores caused by the bubonic plague.
 The word scabies comes from the Latin word scabere 'scratch'.
 Another name for this plant is gipsy rose.

-The genus Knautia is named after a 17th-century German botanist, Christian Knaut.
+The genus Knautia is named after the 17th-century German botanist, Christian Knaut.

 Habitat

 Commonly found on roadsides and field margins, and in meadows, it is particularly abundant where there is chalk bedrock.